pluralsight/guides/in-review/python/how-to-write-effective-docstrings/article.md

 - `Args:` This marks the beginning of argument specifications

 Well, the code blocks make sense, but what purpose do the `Args` and `Returns` serve outside of readability.
 The true power of this lies in the use of Sphinx, or other documentation utilities, to generate HTML docs.
 The `Args` header servers to give developers a list of accepted args.
 Optionally, one can specify the type of the argument e.g. `str` or `int`.
 In the event one wishes to do so, this format is generally used, `<varname>[(<type>)]: <argument info>`.
-This also applies to the `Returns` section, allowing one to specify
+This also applies to the `Returns` section, allowing one to specify returns and their type respectively.

+##### <span style="color: #d71e1a">**WARNING:**</span>
+There are many different styles of docstrings.
+This guide follows the [Google Docstring Styleguide](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+Some of the other common styles are [Epytext](http://epydoc.sourceforge.net/epytext.html) and straight [ReST](http://docutils.sourceforge.net/docutils/statemachine.py).
+We are using the Google style of docstrings because they are the most readable, and are far easier to find documentation on